Bill Goldberg in WCW was a star. Along with Sting, Goldberg was the main man, and the WCW fans adored him.

 Perhaps any, some, or all of these reasons contribute to this original run being so disappointing.

 Bill Goldberg went into the WWE Hall of Fame in 2018 and is still used sporadically as a drawing attraction by Vince McMahon.
-As of this writing, he is WWE Champion for the third time after scoring an upset victory over The Fiend at WWE Super ShowDown in Saudi Arabia.
 However, one cannot help but wonder what could have been in 2003, if his first year was handled differently by all involved.

 If you enjoyed this piece, be sure not to miss the following articles on our site:

 - The CHRIS JERICHO and BILL GOLDBERG Fight Backstage -David Beats Goliath

 - Goldberg and The Botched Kick That Ended The Career of Bret Hart

 - EDDIE GUERRERO: How He Won Gold and Stole His Way Into Our Hearts